 Getting off track and missing our goals is normal.
 Our society puts a lot of pressure on working hard and achieving every goal.
 I’m a very driven person and am guilty of pushing myself to meet every single goal as a measure of success!
 I’m prone to be really hard on myself when I don’t hit every single one.

 The more experience I have with failure and success, the more I see the process of failure as normal.
 This is particularly true for students and anyone learning something new.

-Learning is a series of failure.
+Learning is a series of failures.

 This doesn’t have to be a negative thing!
 I’m still learning how to be a successful adult who exercises and you are still learning how to be a successful student.
 The process is tricky.
 Along the way, we are going to fall back into our old patterns, or sometimes we need to intentionally turn our attention to other things for a time.

 The most important thing is to identify where you’re at now and decide where you want to be instead.
 These strategies help you to get back on track and recover from study burnout.

 Steps to Getting Back on Track and recover from study burnout

 Here are four steps to help you get back to studying and recover from study burnout:

 1. Be Honest